 If you’ve ever read my blog before, you might know that I’m a huge fan of scavenger hunts!
 Clue based scavenger hunts, seek and find based scavenger hunts – you name it, and I love them!

-My husband and I have been brainstorming on fun games to play via Zoom (other than just the best board games) and the idea to do a virtual scavenger hunt popped into my head.
+My husband and I have been brainstorming on fun games to play via Zoom (other than just the best board games) since we aren’t traveling as much and the idea to do a virtual scavenger hunt popped into my head.

 The basic idea is that one person, the moderator, says an item, and everyone else has to run and try and find it and show it on the screen.